opencog/opencog/opencog/learning/pattern-index/README.md

 Back from recursion we can now compute R2 which is the results for Q2 = NOT Q3.
 At this point, the querying algorithm will just record the resulting mappings of Q3 and define a set of "forbidden" mappings.
-In R2, S and M are empty for all results.
+S and M are empty for all results in R2.

 ```
     R2: